cjneely10/EukMetaSanity/INSTALLATION.md

 Expect 4-8 hours to complete the installation and database downloads.

-Your `~/.bashrc` file will be modified to append updated environment variables.
-You may change this using the `-b` flag.
-More information is available with the `-h` flag.

 After running the `INSTALL.sh` script, you must restart your shell.

 ### Updating from existing installation